alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 In the quick two hours we had our first contact with the Vietnamese culture.
 The driver was trying hard to speak English and showed us a few things on the way.
 The roads were busy and the crossroads chaotic - "Made in Vietnam" as the driver told us smiling.
 All these, along with the hospitality of the hotel staff, gave us the feeling that we would find out more about the world than what we planned for.

 Hanoi feels like a city that is constantly on the move.
 It is home for about 8 million people and it has everything from the old quarter with narrow streets, to green parks and to fancy shopping malls.
-Especially in the old quarter, you see narrow houses on many levels.

 A lot of people are cooking and eating in the street.
 In the evening, they gather for food and drinks around very small tables on the sidewalk.
 This is probably the most typical Vietnamese imagery.
 On the sidewalks, in the middle of the streets, in parks, everybody is selling something: snacks, fruits, clothes, bike rides, etc.